Full-Time Enrollment: Undergraduate Students

-If you are completing your program during the summer or winter, you must enroll in at least one in-person class during your final term.
-For example, if you complete your degree during summer session II, you must register for at least one unit of in-person coursework during summer II.
-If you cannot enroll for in-person units during your final term due to class availability, you must come to International Student Services (ISS) to meet with an international student advisor before your final term begins.
+If you are completing your program during the summer or winter, you must enroll in at least one in-person or hybrid class during your final term.
+For example, if you complete your degree during 5 Week II Summer, you must register for at least one unit of in-person or hybrid coursework during 5 Week II Summer.
+If you cannot enroll for in-person or hybrid units during your final term due to class availability, you must come to International Student Services (ISS) to meet with an international student advisor before your final term begins.

 Keep in mind the following requirements for enrollment during your final semester or term at the UA: